 Janissa was a Peace Corps Volunteer in Lesotho from 1977-80.
-She helped found Laptops to Lesotho.
-Janissa handles fundraising, project development, and assists with training.
+She is co-founder of Laptops to Lesotho.
+Janissa oversees project development, fundraising, and assists with training.
 She is Sarah Gardner's aunt and Vicki Panhuise's cousin.

-Vicki retired in 2014 after 35 years working in the Aerospace and Defense industry.
-She now is President and Owner of VePoint Consulting Group, LLC.
-Vicki and her husband have established a Family Foundation that is focused on education.
-Vicki joined Laptops to Lesotho to help with financial and communication efforts.
+Vicki retired in 2017 after 35 years working in the aerospace and defense industry.
+She is now an adjunct professor at Arizona State University.
+Vicki and her husband have established a Family Foundation that is focused on education, with a particular interest in STEM education for girls.

 Director: Sherrie Howey

 Sherrie got involved with L2L through her work for FIPE (The Foundation for International Professional Exchange), where she is currently president.
-She is very passionate about our work and joined the L2L Board of Directors in 2011.
+FIPE provides scholarships to top students participating in the L2L program so they can continue on to secondary school.
 Sherrie participated in the January 2013 L2L trip to Lesotho.

 Director: Kathy Plath

-Kathy is a very experienced I.T. teacher.
+Kathy is a retired I.T. teacher and librarian.
 She is familiar with Lesotho, having lived there in the early 1980s.
-She got involved with L2L when she shared her home with Matlabe during his trip to the U.S. in 2011.
-She traveled to Lesotho in January 2013 and March 2014 and helped with training at Nohana Primary and Kokobe Primary.
+She is in charge of fundraising and assists with lesson development and training.
+She traveled to Lesotho in January 2013 and March 2014 to help with training at Nohana Primary and Kokobe Primary Schools.

 Matlabe is the principal at Nohana Primary School in Ketane.
-He has been a teacher for 31 years and principal for 22 years.
-He is the project's lead for all local community contacts and organization.
-He also serves as our Project Treasurer.
+He has been a teacher for almost 4 decades and principal for three decades.
+He is the project's lead for all local community contacts and organization at Nohana Primary School.

 Craig is Janissa Balcomb's brother and father to Sarah Gardner.
 He has an MA in Education.
 Craig assisted with the initial laptop delivery to Ketane in November 2010.
 In 2010 and 2013 Craig has helped to train the Nohana Primary School teachers and students how to use XO laptops.